sunset1995/HorizonNet/README_ST3D.md

 | odd          | 4         | `88.62`  | `89.80` |
 | overall      | 1693      | `91.31`  | `92.63` |

-- 2D IoU are based on top-down view
 - The `odd` row mean non-even number of corners (ground truth is obviously non-manhattan layout while model output is the approximation of it)

 #### Invalid Ground Truth